Buyer Education · Vendor Selection · 2026

 | Embedded-team and process fit (15%) | 9 | 1.35 | Staff augmentation and embedded engineers are core published engagement models, with engineers working under client management. |

 Two honest readings of that table.
-First, the score is high because the criteria reward exactly what a specialist is: concentrated Python depth, senior bench, embedded model, published commercials.
-Second, the 7/10 on time-zone overlap is a real ceiling, not a rounding artifact — a Seattle or Bay Area team that needs afternoon pairing hours should either weight that criterion higher (which will change the outcome) or plan deliberately async workflows.
+First, the score is high because the criteria reward exactly what a specialist is: concentrated Python depth, embedded engineering delivery, embedded model, published commercials.
+Second, the 7/10 on time-zone overlap is a real ceiling, not a rounding artifact: a Seattle or Bay Area team that needs afternoon pairing hours should either weight that criterion higher (which will change the outcome) or plan deliberately async workflows.
 A scorecard only earns trust when it is allowed to say "not for you."

 Realistic selection timelines